Surge in Russian capital outflows adds to economic woes

 VTB Capital economist Vladimir Kolychev said the outflow was being driven by companies and ordinary households, which have been rushing to convert their rouble savings into dollars.

-“The most important factor behind this huge capital outflow was savings dollarization,” he said.
+“The most important factor behind this huge capital outflow was savings dollarisation,” he said.

 Households’ demand for foreign currency in the first quarter, $19.6 billion, was the highest since the fourth quarter of 2008, while banks’ foreign assets reached $35 billion, also close to levels last seen in the 2008 financial crisis.